CURRENT CALLS FOR SUBMISSIONS

 But Kathy still couldn’t believe her mother was suddenly gone.
 They were supposed to be up, right now, getting ready to go to the doughnut shop and then making their weekly mall outing.
 It was supposed to be a fun, happy day, not a sad day.

 While everyone was in their family room planning the funeral, Kathy went to her mother’s room.
-She started looking at her mother’s bathroom counter seeing the makeup her mother had been planning on wearing that day and smelling the perfume her mother had always worn.
+She started looking at her mother’s bathroom counter.
+She saw the makeup her mother had been planning on wearing that day.
+And she smelled the perfume her mother had always worn.
 Then she started going through her closet.
-As she began flipping through her mother’s clothes, memories popped up of when her mother wore this dress, or that blouse.
+Flipping through her mother’s clothes, memories popped up of when her mother wore this dress, or that blouse.

-Then Kathy came across her mother’s long, white sweater with the purple flowers sewn on it, the very one that always comforted her when she and her mother were out and about.
+Then Kathy came across her mother’s long, white sweater with the purple flowers sewn on it.
+It was the very one that always comforted her when she and her mother were out and about.

 Kathy took the sweater off the hanger and put it on.